 A customer told us the story of how she came to start wearing a ski helmet.
 It began with a bad skiing fall, a head injury and a trip to the doctor who urged her to pass up skiing for the rest of the season.
 She managed to get the doctor to reconsider complete ski banishment with the caveat that, “if you ski, you MUST wear a helmet.”
 Having enough sense left to heed the advice, she headed to Sno-Haus to get her first ski helmet.
 “That was over 15 years ago and I’ve never skied a day without a helmet.
 The first helmets looked more like bicycle helmets than the ski helmets that I see displayed here now.”
 She reminisced about being one of the only people on the mountain wearing a helmet that year.

 The National Ski Areas Association of America reported that in 2003, only 25% of skiers and snowboarders were wearing helmets.
 By 2013, over 70% of them were hitting the slopes with a helmet on their heads.
 Studies have shown that while a helmet cannot prevent head trauma, it can reduce the severity of the injury.

 If you haven’t yet joined the growing ranks of helmet wearing skiers and snowboarders, now might be the time for you to try one.
-We promise if you get the right fit you will forget you are wearing one withing a few runs.
-Catching an edge, falling and hitting your unprotected head is just not worth the risk when there are so many great helmet options to choose from.
-It makes sense to not let a great ski day end without a trip to the doctor.
+We promise if you get the right fit you will forget you are wearing one within a few runs.
+Catching an edge, falling, and hitting your unprotected head is just not worth the risk when there are so many great helmet options to choose from.
+It makes sense to not let a great ski day end with a trip to the doctor.